timotheeg/NESTrisStatsUI/docs/stats.md

 ### Header

 The header conly contains the color-coded legend of the information provided.
 4 states are being tracked:
-* Is board tetris-ready
+* Is board tetris-ready?
-* Is board in a perfect slope (decreasing or equal height from left to right)
+* Is board in a perfect slope? (decreasing or equal height from left to right)
-* Is there a double-well (double well can only be true if player is also tetris ready)
+* Is board in a double-well? (double well can only be true if player is also tetris ready)
-* Is player in a I-piece drought
+* Is player in a I-piece drought?

+See this [video from Jonas Neubauer](https://www.youtube.com/watch?v=2vtyX0lkt7o) from more information about the double well.

 ### Matrix

 The timeline represents the height of the board at a specific point in time.

-The states of the board are represented as continuous lines of the appropriate colors below the height graph
+The states of the board are represented as continuous lines of the appropriate colors below the graph.

 Additionally, each line-clear event is represented as a vertical line of the color of that line-clear type.